-TEAM GAMES
+TEAM GAMES 10 - CP

-This class will provide students with opportunities to enjoy participating in traditional team sports and games (i.e., floor hockey, basketball, volleyball, team handball, etc.).
-In this class the curriculum is designed to help students develop positive self-esteem with regard to their physical skills and knowledge of the rules/strategies of games so that they will choose to remain physically active beyond graduation.
-A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, practicing appropriate behaviors and developing the skills necessary to participate in these games.
-Students will also have the opportunity to obtain a two-year American Heart Association's Heartsaver First Aid CPR AED Provider certification.
+This class is designed for students who enjoy participating in team sports (i.e., basketball, capture the flag, soccer, ultimate Frisbee, floor hockey, etc.).
+In team games the curriculum is designed to help students develop positive self-esteem with regard to their physical skills and knowledge of the rules and strategies through different games and sports.
+A great deal of emphasis is placed upon demonstrating good sportsmanship and character qualities, while developing the skills necessary to participate in both competitive and different high and low ropes course challenges.
+Students will also have the opportunity to obtain a two-year American Heart Association's HeartSaver First Aid CPR AED Provider certification.

-WELLNESS ACTIVITIES
+WELLNESS ACTIVITIES 10 - CP

-This class is designed to improve muscular strength, endurance, flexibility, posture, balance and relaxation techniques.
-Students will gain a more in depth understanding of yoga postures, benefits associated with yoga, along with the benefits, organization, implementation and evaluation of a balanced aerobic fitness program utilizing walking as the primary activity.
-This course will also include cooperative games, elementary games and a two-year American Heart Association's Heartsaver First Aid CPR AED Provider certification.
+This class is designed to improve muscular strength, endurance, flexibility, posture, balance, and relaxation techniques.
+Students will gain an in-depth understanding of yoga postures, benefits associated with yoga, along with the benefits, organization, implementation, and evaluation of a balanced aerobic fitness program utilizing walking as the primary activity.
+This course will also include cooperative games, elementary games, and work on building self confidence, communication skills, and team cooperation while working on adventure activities and the low ropes course.
+Students will also have the opportunity to obtain a two-year American Heart Association's HeartSaver First Aid CPR AED Provider certification.